-The Texas Transportation Commission announced on January 27, 2017 that the 25-mile stretch of U.S. 190 between U.S. 10 Business at Copperas Cove and Interstate 35 at Belton was officially designated Interstate 14.
-Completed of sign installation was slated for August or September of 2017, with guide sign changes taking place afterwards.13 The initial signs for IH 14 however were unveiled on April 22, 2017.
+The Texas Transportation Commission announced on January 27, 2017 that the 25 mile section of U.S. 190 between U.S. 190 Business (BU-190E) at Copperas Cove / Fort Hood and IH 35 at Belton was officially designated Interstate 14.
+Initial signs for IH 14 were unveiled on April 22, 2017.
+Completion of sign installation was slated for August or September of 2017, with guide sign changes taking place afterwards.13

 The “Central Texas Corridor” was designated as High Priority Corridor 83 by Section 11204 of the draft House DRIVE Act bill, H.R.
 22. It incorporates all of U.S. 190 east from IH 10 to Woodville, and SH 63 to the Sabine River Bridge at Burrs Crossing.8 Fixing America’s Surface Transportation (FAST), a federal highway authorization bill signed into law on December 4, 2015, includes Amendment No. 6 designating the Central Texas Corridor as future Interstate 14.9,10,11